Ministries of Support

 For more information: Contact our Parish Office at 305-871-5780

 The mission of this group is to promote activities that foster the joy and well-being of Blessed Trinity School students, families, and staff in a way that complements and enriches the spiritual teachings and learning environment.

 Led by Adrianna Perez, the group advocates for Blessed Trinity School and its students by supporting school funding opportunities.
-They enrich student education by supporting fundraising efforts to improve technology; they support teachers and staff by helping to coordinate assistance during special projects; they enhance parental involvement and communication via Edline and Facebook, and they promote school spirit by encouraging school-sponsored events.
+They enrich student education by supporting fundraising efforts to improve technology; they support teachers and staff by helping to coordinate assistance during special projects; they enhance parental involvement and communications.
+They promote school spirit by encouraging school-sponsored events.

-Meeting Dates/ Location: As a board, the group meets on the second Thursday of every month; the location varies based on availability.
-Additionally, they meet with parents, teachers, staff, and administration twice per school calendar year in the parish hall.
+Meeting Dates/ Location: As a board, the group meets as needed; the location varies based on availability.
+Additionally, they meet with parents, teachers, staff, and administration twice per school calendar year.

 For more information: Adrianna Perez email@example.com